-1. Fully raise the header from the ground using the combine.
+1. Fully raise the header from the ground.

 Shut off the combine engine and wait for everything to come to a complete stop prior to exiting the cab.

 Engage the combine's main lift cylinder lock prior to working on the header.